-Consider these related stats from the 2012 100 Best Companies to Work For list:
+Consider these related stats from a recent 100 Best Companies list:

-- 48 of the 100 Best offer paid time off to volunteer
+- 48% offered paid time off to volunteer

 If you need a boost to employee morale, a community involvement project may provide a quick and simple solution.
-Here are 5 ways you can consider getting started:
+Here are five ways you can consider getting started:

-- Host a drive… for food, winter coats, children’s books, etc. Ask your employees to bring a simple items to the office for donation, and watch pride grow alongside over-filled bins of goods for those in need.
+… for food, winter coats, children’s books, etc. Ask your employees to bring simple items to the office for donation, and watch pride grow alongside over-filled bins of goods for those in need.

-- Create an annual service award for the employee or employees at your company who volunteer the most hours in the community.
-Even if employees are not given paid time-off to volunteer, it doesn’t mean that their colleagues and leaders shouldn’t celebrate their accomplishment.
+Tribute an employee or employees at your company who volunteer the most hours in the community.
+Even if employees are not given paid time-off to volunteer, it doesn’t mean that their colleagues and leaders shouldn’t celebrate their accomplishments.